confluentinc/ksql/design-proposals/klip-28-create-or-replace.md

 - _Source modifying_ upgrades will not be supported
 - _Topology changes_ will not be supported

+Note that _Schema Evolution_ compatibility is defined by the limitations of the serialization format that is used with the added restrictions against removing fields and changing types to ensure referential integrity of ksqlDB tables.
+This way, downstream query output schemas willn not be affected by upstream schema evolution.

 There are currently discussions that discuss how to expand the support of some of these upgrades, but we believe there is value in supporting the limitted set described above.